okta/okta-sdk-dotnet/MIGRATING.md

 ### New method organization

 In version 0.3.3, you had to create a `new UsersClient()` or call `client.GetUsersClient()` to get access to methods that operated on a User (for example).
-This has now been simplified to `client.Users...`:
+This has now been simplified to `client.Users`:

 ```csharp
 var vader = await client.Users.CreateUserAsync(...);